macintushar/curiositi/README.md

 - **File Ingestion**: Supports various file types including PDF, Office documents, and text files, with automatic text extraction and chunking.
 - **Vector Search**: Utilizes OpenAI embeddings stored in Postgres using `pgvector` for efficient search capabilities.
 - **RAG Chat**: An agent that plans queries, searches documents and the web, and synthesizes answers with reasoning.
-- **Web Search**: Integration with SearXNG for meta-search capabilities.
+- **Web Search**: Integration with Firecrawl for web search and content extraction.
 - **Providers**: Supports OpenAI, Anthropic, and OpenRouter, with configurable API keys per user.
 - **Observability**: Optional Sentry instrumentation for monitoring and logging.